Hair Schools in Michigan

 Average yearly salary for hair design in Michigan

 To become a hair designer in Michigan, you must earn a cosmetology license.
 This process goes through the Michigan Department of Licensing and Regulatory Affairs.
 They have fairly stringent training requirements for cosmetologists; you must complete 1,500 hours of training before you can apply for your license!
 In Michigan, cosmetologists earn a wide range of salaries.
 You may earn more if you work at a high-end salon or develop a reputation for providing high-quality work.
-According to O*Net, the average salary for a Michigan cosmetologist is $20,600 per year.
-The full reported salary range goes from $16,500 to $41,200 per year (O*Net, 2013).
+According to O*Net, the average salary for a Michigan cosmetologist is $31,760 per year.
 Cosmetologists can often look forward to a promising job outlook.
-Between 2010 and 2020, O*Net expects job openings for cosmetologists across the country to increase by 13%.
+Between 2016 and 2026, O*Net expects job openings for cosmetologists across the country to increase by 2%.
 Your personal job outlook may improve if you can offer in-demand services to your clients.

 Being a hair designer means putting your all into every day of work: your creativity, your attention to detail, and your desire to make clients look great.
 Whether you work an eight-hour day doing hairstyles for weddings or a three-hour shift doing basic haircuts, your customers deserve your best!
 Flexibility, patience, and efficiency are three of most important traits you can bring to your style chair.
 Flexibility permits you to work a variety of shifts and take on many different tasks without getting flustered or overwhelmed.
 With patience, you can communicate with patients to discern exactly what they want from their hair treatment.
 Efficiency is crucial, particularly since clients may come to you on their lunch breaks for a quick style.
 A career in hair design can take you virtually anywhere.
 Business of Fashion reports on Brian Buenaventura, a hairstylist that went from styling his family's hair for fun to working with some of the biggest celebrities in the world.
 After completing his training, he secured a job at a high-end salon and used his experience to begin building a client base that includes names like Vogue and Elle.
 He tells aspiring stylists, "Put in the work.
 It's not gonna happen overnight.
 You have to sacrifice."
 With hard work and sacrifice, you can shape your ideal cosmetology career.